RiboSphere: Learning Unified and Efficient Representations of RNA Structures: Implementation Details

 \subsection{Inverse Folding Adapter Details}

 The Adapter module is designed to map the latent discrete structural representations learned by RiboSphere to sequence generation tasks.
-It employs a dual-path architecture that maintains both scalar and vector features: the scalar path encodes rotation- and translation-invariant chemical environment information, while the vector path explicitly models three-dimensional spatial directions to capture structural topology.
-Given latent node features $\hat{c}$, they are first linearly projected into scalar and vector spaces:
+It employs a dual-path architecture that maintains both scalar and vector features: the scalar path captures latent structural context, while the vector path explicitly models three-dimensional spatial directions to capture structural topology.
+Given latent node features $\hat{c}$, we first project them into scalar node features and vector-channel gates:

 To enable selective modulation of geometric directions, a scalar-to-vector feedback is applied:

 which gates local directional vectors $v_{local}$ to form updated node vectors:

 To capture pairwise geometric dependencies, a pairwise message-passing operator is used.
 Relative positional biases generate a pairwise relation matrix $S$, which is processed via a multi-layer perceptron and a causal mask $\mathcal{M}$: